elitedevsquad/devsquad-setup/templates/pull_request_template.md

 influence the tester to follow just your instructions, in other words, be simple.
 For example:*

 - Go to the admin panel
-- Access the feature by clicking on XYZ link at the sidebar
+- Access the feature by clicking on XYZ link on the sidebar
 - Etc...

 ## Screenshot/Video (optional)

-*Record a loom video or take some screenshots of the feature*
+*Record a Loom video or take some screenshots of the feature*

 ## Anything else? (optional)